gerardroche/gerardroche.github.io/_posts/2020-12-11-the-curious-case-of-vim-search.md

 The `'smartcase'` option overrides the `'ignorecase'` option if the search pattern contains upper case characters.
 It's only used when the search pattern is typed and `'ignorecase'` option is on.
 For example, it's used for the commands "/", "?", "n", "N", ":g" and ":s".
 It's not used for "\*", "#".

 When `'ignorecase'` and `'smartcase'` are both on, lower case search patterns are handled as though `'ingorecase'` is on.
-In other words, ignore case in the search pattern.
+In other words ignore case in the search pattern.

 ```vim
 :set ignorecase